 In fact, it’s a lonely barren wasteland once you venture out there.
 Getting others to go the extra mile with you into that wilderness is also difficult.
 They must be as determined and committed as you are, feeling aligned with their just cause too.

-Not going the extra mile, doing more than what’s expected of you, like volunteering for more than others do, getting more things done in a day, a week, a month, or a year … is a foreign concept to most people.
+Not willing to go the extra mile by doing more than what’s expected of you, like volunteering for more than others do.
+Getting more things done in a day, a week, a month, or a year … is a foreign concept to most people.

 Most people are bare minimum people.